nogibjj/lyk-Week8-miniRustproj/README.md

 ## Usage
--- check --input "String"
+-- check --input INT
-output will be true or false
+output will be the reverse of the input

 ## References